IF YOU VISIT OUR WEBSITE...

 It is a condition that predominates in women over the age of fifty.
 The pain is characteristically located on the palmar surface of the first three fingers of the hand, but it can reach the whole hand and even radiate to the front of the forearm.

 More than real pain, it is more often a question of tingling, of extremely annoying tingling.
 The nocturnal recrudescence of these pains is usual, waking up the patient at night, often at the same time.
 Certain gestures calm the pain, by shaking the hand or by letting it hang outside the bed.

 Vasomotor disorders are frequent, with hypersudation or edema of the hand.
-At first nocturnal, these painful phenomena persist during the day, thus handicapping the patient in the usual household activities.
-Bilateral forms are frequent with a clear predominance of one side.
+Initially nocturnal, these painful phenomena persist during the day, thus handicapping the patient in everyday household activities.
+Bilateral forms are frequent, with a clear predominance of one side.

 The examination may be normal, limiting the symptomatology to subjective phenomena; this is stage I. It can show the existence of sensory disorders objectives in the median territory, and particularly in the pulp of the first three fingers; this is stage II.
 It may reveal the presence of motor disorders in the opposing thumb, with often an amyotrophy of the thenar eminence; this is stage III.

 4. CARPAL TUNNEL DIAGNOSIS

 4.1 How is it diagnosed?